 Insoles take advantage of 3D printing a single step farther by which makes it feasible to fabricate products tailored to your client’s feet.
-This goes past the one-size-fits-all approach now seen from the area of manufacturing, not only with sneakers but also with automobiles and cans and whatever you can imagine.
+This goes past the one-size-fits-all approach now seen from the area of manufacturing which is great for parents attempting to buy kids shoes online, not only with sneakers but also with automobiles and cans and whatever you can imagine.
 Futurists and 3D-printing aficionados are anticipating a day where each item is going to be tailored to the user and produced in bulk, a concept known as mass customisation.

 You will notice from this article that SLS is among the best technologies selected for these experiments in mass personalisation.
 SLS includes a high throughput and utilises an engineering-grade substance including nylon and TPU, which makes it the preferred technology for batch manufacturing by 3D-printing service agencies for several years.